harshit012/Client-Server_File_Transfer/README.md

 Download zip file & extract it.

 ### Step 2
-Copy some files in server in folder.
+Add some random files in server folder, The files can be audio,video,image etc. you can even add the files of size in TBs.

-1) There is file named users in client folder, Which contains all the necessary information about users, you can add/edit/delete user according to specified format i.e. in tuple form. technically the details of all the users should be encrypted but this is basic application ,I did not do it.
+There is file named users in server folder, Which contains all the necessary information about the users, you can add/edit/delete user according to the specified format i.e. in the form of tuple.
+The details of all the users should be encrypted but this is basic application, so I have not done the encryption.

-2) Add some random files in server folder, the files can be audio,video,image etc. you can even add the file of size in TBs.
+### Step 3
-3) Run server.py , If you are windows user then firewall asks for some permission.
+Run server.py , If you are windows user then firewall may ask for some permission.

-4) Now the server is listening on port 5050.
+Now the server is listening on port 5050.

-5) Run client.py
+### Step 4
-6) Authentication is performed at client's end. you have to enter correct credential to proceed further.
+Run client.py
-7) After successful login, Type "dir" command and press enter.
+Authentication is performed at client's end. you have to enter correct credential to proceed further.

-8) It will display all the necessary information about the files at server end.
+### Step 5
-9) If you want to download a file, then type "get <filename>"
+After successful login, Type "dir" command and press enter.
+It will display all the information about the files at server end.

-10) Download will begin soon , If more than 5 client are downloading the same file, then you have to wait until the one of the user has finished the downloading.
+If you want to download a file, then type "get <filename>" Download will begin soon , If more than 5 client are already downloading the same file, Then you have to wait until the anyone of the user five users have finished the downloading

-11) If you want to quit the application, type "quit" , The request for logout will be sent to server & you will be logout and then the application ends at client side.
+If you want to quit the application, type "quit" , The request for logout will be sent to server & you will be logout and then the application ends at client side.